Founder of truck maker Nikola resigns after fraud allegations - RFI

 It also sparked an investigation by the Securities and Exchange Commission, according to sources cited by Bloomberg.

-In a statement announcing his resignation, Milton said: "The focus should be on the Company and its world-changing mission, not me.
+Milton hotly denied the charges and said he would refute them, and in the statement announcing his resignation, he said: "The focus should be on the Company and its world-changing mission, not me.
 I intend to defend myself against false allegations leveled against me by outside detractors."

 According to Hindenburg, "Nikola had the truck towed to the top of a hill on a remote stretch of road and simply filmed it rolling down the hill."

-Nikola responded that it had "never stated its truck was driving under its own propulsion in the video" but had simply said that it had been "in motion."
+Nikola responded that it "never stated its truck was driving under its own propulsion in the video" simply saying that it was "in motion."

 © 2020 AFP